Sallie Mae Bank CD review

-Competitive Rates
+Competitive rates

-CDs are able to offer interest rates that are much higher than the rates offered by other accounts, such as savings, checking, and money market accounts.
+CDs are often able to offer interest rates that are much higher than the rates offered by other accounts, such as savings, checking, and money market accounts.

 In fact, the elevated interest rate is the main draw of CDs, so you should always start by comparing interest rates when you’re looking at different CDs.